kayjan/bigtree/docs/gettingstarted/demo/tree.md

 from one path to another, this changes the tree in-place.
 Nodes can also be copied (with or without replacement) <mark>between two different trees</mark>.

+There are various other configurations for performing copying/shifting, refer to [code documentation](../../bigtree/tree/modify.md) for more examples.

 === "Shift nodes"
 ```python hl_lines="12-16 24-28"
 from bigtree import list_to_tree, shift_nodes, shift_and_replace_nodes